graciousagency/interconnect-magento2/README.md

 Event data is automatically channeled to the web service but the module also comes with 4 console commands to synchronize data manually.
 These console commands are:
 - 'interconnect:synccustomer' :     Synchronizes a customer by providing the --id={customerId} parameter
-- 'interconnect:syncorder' :        Synchronizes an order by providing the --id={customerId} parameter
+- 'interconnect:syncorder' :        Synchronizes an order by providing the --id={orderId} parameter
-- 'interconnect:syncquote' :        Synchronizes a quote by providing the --id={customerId} parameter
+- 'interconnect:syncquote' :        Synchronizes a quote by providing the --id={quoteId} parameter
-- 'interconnect:syncsubscriber' :   Synchronizes a subscriber by providing the --id={customerId} parameter
+- 'interconnect:syncsubscriber' :   Synchronizes a subscriber by providing the --id={subscriberId} parameter

 To get the module up and running:
 - Install the module using composer.
 It will be installed in the vendor folder.